pitrak1/lattice2d/README.md

 This class is meant to prevent having big list comprehensions all over the FullServerGame and FullServer classes.
 It just makes FullGames easier to work with by providing common functionality.

-#### FullServerPlayer Class
+#### FullServerState Class
 - inherits from Node

-This class is currently very small, only having three attributes: `name`, `connection`, and `game`.

-#### FullServerPlayerList Class
-- inherits from list
-- method `append`
+- method `broadcast_players_in_game_handler`
-	- same as regular append but checks for name uniqueness
+	- sends a given command to all the players in the game
-	- arguments: the FullPlayer to add
+	- arguments: the command to send
-- method `destroy_by_connection`
+- method `leave_game_handler`
-	- removes a player from the list based on matching connection
+	- removes the player from the game by connection
-	- arguments: the connection to remove
-- method `destroy_by_name`
-	- removes a player from the list based on matching name
-	- arguments: the name to remove
+	- arguments: the command from the player to remove
-- method `find_by_name`
-	- finds a player from the list based on matching name; false if not found
-	- arguments: the name to search for
-- method `find_by_connection`
+- method `get_current_player_handler`
-	- finds a player from the list based on matching connection; false if not found
+	- sends back `self` if requesting player is current player, otherwise send back player name
-	- arguments: the connection to search for
+	- arguments: the command to update and return

-This class is meant to prevent having big list comprehensions all over the FullServerGame and FullServer classes.
-It just makes FullPlayers easier to work with by providing common functionality.
+This class hopefully covers the bases for player and game management that FullServer didn't cover.

 ## Configuration
 The configuration for use of this repository is done with a singleton class Config (lattice2d.config).
 If an argument is provided to the contructor, configuration values are set (`Config({ 'key', 'value' })`).
 If the values just need to be read, the constructor can be called without an argument (`Config().command_types`).